emca-it/EnergyMonitor/03-00-00-Getting-started/03-00-02-Preparing-the-hosts.md

-# Preparing the hosts for monitoring
+# Preparing hosts for monitoring

 Before Energy Monitor can be utilized to monitor an endpoint, it must be pre-configured first.